adrianpomilio/serverless-how-to/manual-serverless/README.md

 1. cmd> mkdir first-lambda && cd first-lambda
 2. Create a file named myFirstLambda.js
-3. Open myFirstLambda.js in an editor and add the following code:
+3. Open myFirstLambda.js in an editor and add the following code

 --
 ```javascript
 'use strict';